 The Remuneration Committee is composed of three independent non-executive Directors.
 The Remuneration Committee is responsible for reviewing and determining the remuneration, compensation and benefits of Directors and senior management.
-During the reporting year, one meeting of Remuneration Committee was held for, inter alia, reviewing the remuneration policy and structure and determining the annual remuneration packages of the Directors and the senior management.
+During the reporting year, one meeting of Remuneration Committee was held for, inter alia, reviewing the remuneration policy and structure, determining the annual remuneration packages of the Directors and the senior management and considering the remuneration packages of the newly appointed Director.
+No Director was involved in deciding his/her own remuneration.